- Safety and Health Topics

 Employers should have programs with elements that address training, adherence to professional standards (ONS, USP 800), and policies on managing individuals with reproductive concerns.

 - Hazardous Drugs Rule.
 Washington State Department of Labor & Industries.
 Adopted on January 3, 2012 and took effect in 3 stages January 1, 2015.

 - OSHA has worked with The Joint Commission (TJC) and The National Institute of Occupational Safety and Health (NIOSH) on hazardous drugs.
 In addition to a trade news release (Work precautions for handling hazardous drugs highlighted by NIOSH, OSHA, Joint Commission.
 April 7, 2011), OSHA supported the TJC/NIOSH monograph on employee and patient safety

-- NEW Newer recommendations for medical surveillance for the adverse effects of hazardous drugs are disucssed in a recent update.
+- Newer recommendations for medical surveillance for the adverse effects of hazardous drugs are disucssed in a recent update.
 OSHA, (August 1, 2016).

 - Healthcare Wide Hazards - Hazardous Chemicals.
 OSHA Hospital eTool.
 Provides hazards and solutions for employee exposure to hazardous chemicals, such as pesticides, disinfectants, and hazardous drugs in the workplace.